 The mission of the multispecialty MedStar Global Health Equity Track is to shape the future leaders of healthcare with an understanding of the underlying principles that influence health equity in the international landscape, including historical, racial, social, cultural, environmental, economic, and political forces.
-Residents graduating from the track will be able to partner with populations in a variety of settings to work towards the end goal of global health equity.
+Residents and fellows graduating from the track will be able to partner with populations in a variety of settings to advance the goal of global health equity.

 Applications will be accepted each winter for the upcoming academic year.
-Residents may apply during or after their intern year, with at least two years left in their residency, so that they can complete the two-year track.
-Residents must be in good academic standing and obtain approval from their program director.
+Residents and fellows must apply with at least two years left in their residency or fellowship, so that they can complete the two-year track.
+Residents and fellows must be in good academic standing and obtain approval from their program director in order to apply.
+The application link will open below in late Fall/early Winter.
+Please reach out to healthequity.academics@medstar.net for any inquiries regarding the track.

-Below is a sample of topics covered during our two-year didactic curriculum:
+Below please find a sample of topics covered during the two-year educational curriculum:

 Community Health Workers